 If you need to change anything about the email, you can do so by clicking the Edit Email button to return to the Send Email page.

-When you are ready to send your email, click the blue Send Email Now button (if you have chosen to Send Immediately) OR Send Email Later button (if you have scheduled the email to be sent at a later date & time).
+When you are ready to send your email, click the blue Send Email button.
 You will receive a pop up to confirm that you are ready to send the email with a reminder of the estimated number of recipients:

-When you click Send Email Now/Send Email Later, the email will be scheduled for delivery:
+When you click Send Email, the email will be scheduled for delivery:

 If you made a mistake, you can choose to cancel the email before it has processed to send by clicking the red Cancel button.